 There has been a lot of discussion regarding User Behavior Analytics (UBA) lately, but the actual usefulness of UBA sometimes gets lost in the sea of hype.
 Behavior analytics have numerous advantages that can be tapped into once a system is in place, and it works in tandem with other security measures to help prevent potential attacks.

 To put it simply, UBA is a method of analyzing user behavior and using that analysis to help safeguard against attackers.
-By tracking user activities and taking note of certain patterns, it’s possible to detect potential breaches of security and prevent the damage before it happens.
+By tracking user activities and taking note of certain patterns, it’s possible to detect potential data breach and prevent the damage before it happens.
 However, all of these capabilities, and the ways in which it can be implemented, requires a bit more explanation.

 What is UBA?